You are in our Global Site

 Press the probe perpendicular to the surface of the test piece.

 When the thickness values is obtained, a sound is uttered.
 In Single Mode, then you can lift the instrument to read or do the next measurement.
 In Continuous Mode, then you can move the probe to the next measurement position.
+This is almost the whole process of how does a paint meter work.

 NOTE: In Single Mode, you need to lift the instrument away from the test surface 10cm or more, and the time interval between two measurements should be no less than 1 second.